MathiasEskildsen/ONT-AmpSeq/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥7.18.2-brightgreen.svg)](https://snakemake.github.io)
 [![GitHub actions status](https://github.com/MathiasEskildsen/smk-ONT_OTU_table/workflows/Tests/badge.svg?branch=main)](https://github.com/MathiasEskildsen/smk-ONT_OTU_table/actions?query=branch%3Amain+workflow%3ATests)

+## Description
-This is a snakemake pipeline, designed to generate OTU-tables from barcoded ONT data.
+This is a snakemake pipeline, designed to generate OTU-tables from demultiplexed ONT amplicon data.
 The final outputs are designed to be compatible with R-packages [ampvis2](https://kasperskytte.github.io/ampvis2/index.html) and [phyloSeq](https://github.com/joey711/phyloseq) to visualize the microbial composition of the analyzed samples.
-This is a pipeline still under development.
-In the future, figures should be made automatically and users should have the ability to infer taxonomy using [blast](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html) formatted databases.
+The pipeline expects the input files to be demultiplexed prior to running the pipeline.
+The pipeline filters based on user-input in the config file `config/config.yaml` where it is possible to change filters in regards to amplicon length and quality, using [chopper](https://github.com/wdecoster/chopper).
+The read characteristics for each sample can be assesed using the shell-script script located at `scripts/nanoplot.sh`.
+More information regarding usage of the script can be found [here](#usage-of-stats-script).
+Biologically meaningful reads from each sample/barcode are clustered into OTU's using [Vsearch](https://github.com/torognes/vsearch) and denoising using [UNOISE3](https://doi.org/10.1093/bioinformatics/btv401) algorithm.
+OTU's from every sample/barcode are merged and polished using [Racon](https://github.com/isovic/racon).
+Taxonomy is infered to the OTU's by either [Vsearch](https://github.com/torognes/vsearch) using a curated SINTAX database (more information on databases [here](#databases)) or [blastn](https://blast.ncbi.nlm.nih.gov/doc/blast-help/) against a blastn formatted database.

+NOTE:
+This is a pipeline still being actively developed.
 The workflow was constructed using the following [snakemake template](https://github.com/cmc-aau/snakemake_project_template).

 ## Requirements